INL/chaining-search/README.md

 ## Next sessions

-In the next sessions, restarting the notebook will be much easier!
+You're done with installing.
+So, in the next sessions, restarting the notebook will be easy!

-Open a Command prompt window (to do so, press keys Windows+R and then type 'cmd').
+Open a Command prompt window (press keys Windows+R and then type 'cmd', remember?).
 Then go to the project folder (fill in the right path here):

 ```